fastforwardlabs/mdffreport12/src/02-background.md

 ## Evaluating Models: Accuracy is not Enough

-As mentioned earlier in <<Anomaly Detection Approaches>>, it is expected that the distribution between the normal and abnormal class(es) can be very skewed.
+As mentioned earlier in [Anomaly Detection Approaches](#anomaly-detection-approaches), it is expected that the distribution between the normal and abnormal class(es) can be very skewed.
 This is commonly referred to as **class imbalance**.

 A model that learns from such data may not be robust: it may be accurate when classifying examples within the normal class, but perform poorly when